 Proper succulent care can be easy, as long as you know a few basics.
 Hopefully from the tips in this post, as well as the posts above will help you ensure the long and happy life of your succulents!

+Are your succulent leaves falling off?
+Or maybe they just aren’t growing well?
 Growing succulents doesn’t have to be difficult.
 In fact, succulents can be a really low maintenance plant that looks great year round!
 The five tips below are simple and easy but will make all the difference in how well your succulents survive!

 Water more, less often